 Located across from the South Circular Road entrance to the College, the landmark 19th century main building covers approximately 4,000 square metres.
 It houses a well-equipped research and postgraduate facility, bringing all staff research and postgraduate activities together into one space and significantly advancing provision in this area.

 The Vice-President of Research, Prof. Michael Healy is based here along with the Research & Graduate School Office and a range of facilities for MIC staff and student research.

 A number of other MIC offices and services are based in the John Henry Newman (JHN) Building also.

 The JHN Building has a variety of state of the art spaces for meetings, presentations and seminars.
 These facilities are used by both MIC staff and postgraduate students for internal and external events.

 Mary Immaculate College has several active research institutes and centres, and recent events hosted in JHN include lectures by the MIC Institute for Irish Studies and the Irish Institute for Catholic Studies.
-More information on the MIC Research Institutes & Centres can be found here.
+More information on the MIC Research Institutes & Centres here.

 Mary Immaculate College is proud to have a postgraduate community of over 350 students pursuing further study.
 The John Henry Newman Campus provides a number of dedicated facilities to our postgraduate researchers including purpose built study and recreational spaces.